alexeygumirov/pandoc-beamer-how-to/README.md

 This YAML block is inserted in the beginning of the markdown file.

+The font I use for presentation (CodeNewRoman Nerd Font) you can get on the [nerdfonts.com](https://nerdfonts.com) page.

 #### Images preparation

 The same way as in [my pandoc for PDF project](https://github.com/alexeygumirov/pandoc-for-pdf-how-to#images-preparation)